Immigration update: Right to work rules for Europeans have changed

 The EU Settlement Scheme opened fully on 30 March 2019 and Europeans and their family members should have applied for Pre-Settled or Settled status before the 30 June 2021 deadline.
 If they have reasonable grounds for missing this deadline, however, they may be able to submit a late application.

 Anyone within the collegiate University who has missed the deadline to apply should contact either email@example.com or firstname.lastname@example.org in the Staff Immigration Team for advice as soon as possible.

 Ever since the EU referendum result was announced, the University has been clear that European staff are greatly valued members of the Oxford community.
-It is committed to ensuring that all European colleagues keep the rights and freedoms they currently enjoy.
+It is committed to ensuring that European colleagues and their family who were resident in the UK before 31 December 2020 keep the rights and freedoms they enjoyed before this date.

 The Staff Immigration Team (SIT) are here to assist anyone within the collegiate University with queries about their own status as a European and that of their family members, or about the status of European staff, and the applications they may wish to make.